jiegec/kb/docs/hardware/sdram.en.md

 ## Concepts

-DDR SDRAM is often given a number to represent its performance, such as 2133 in DDR4-2133, and sometimes you will see the term 2400 MT/s.
-Both of these say the maximum number of data transfers per second that SDRAM can perform in Million Transfer per Second.
-Since SDRAM uses DDR to transfer two copies of data per clock cycle, the actual clock frequency is divided by two, for example, 2133 MT/s corresponds to a clock frequency of 1066 MHz.
+DDR SDRAM is often given a number to represent its performance, such as 2133 for DDR4-2133, and sometimes you will see the term 2400 MT/s.
+Both refer to the maximum number of data transfers per second that SDRAM can perform in millions of transfers per second.
+Since SDRAM uses DDR to transfer two copies of data per clock cycle, the actual clock frequency is divided by two, so 2133 MT/s corresponds to a clock frequency of 1066 MHz.

-Sometimes you will also see PC4-21333 written to describe memory sticks, where $21333 = 8*2666$, which corresponds to 2666 MT/s, multiplied by 8 because the data bit width of DDR memory module is 64 bits, so the theoretical memory bandwidth of a 2666 MT/s memory stick is $2666 \mathrm{(MT/s)} * 64 \mathrm{(bits)} / 8 \mathrm{(bits/byte)} = 21333 \mathrm{(MB/s)}$.
+Sometimes you will also see PC4-21333 written to describe memory sticks, where $21333 = 8*2666$, which is 2666 MT/s, multiplied by 8 because the data bit width of a DDR memory module is 64 bits, so the theoretical memory bandwidth of a 2666 MT/s memory stick is $2666 \mathrm{(MT/s)} * 64 \mathrm{(bits)} / 8 \mathrm{(bits/byte)} = 21333 \mathrm{(MB/s)}$.
 But there are times when PC4 is followed by MT/s.

-Different generations of memory modules have different locations for the notches on the pins below, so it is impossible to insert them in the wrong place.
+Different generations of memory modules have different locations for the notches on the bottom pins, so it is impossible to insert them in the wrong place.

 ## Structure